 - b.
-In most instances, collect all of the evidence will be collected.; - i.
-In some cases, such as pools of blood or paint from a wall, the CSS or MCST detective shall collect only carefully selected specimens need be taken. - b.ii.
-When specimens are taken, the investigator should evidence is collected, the CSS or MCST detective shall document the reasons why enly that which was collected are it is needed to establish the facts of the case. - c.
-As it is often crucial to have Collect comparison standards such as hairs, tools, and paint, appropriate materials will be collected from known sources whenever possible.
-As much of the evidence entering the SED is collected without SED control, SED personnel performing such analysis will request known standards when necessary; and - d.
-The Properly document collected evidence must be properly documented in the report, in their Uniform Incident Report on the evidence label (tag), and on the evidence container (e.g., heat-sealsealed bag, paper bag, envelope, etc.).
-Documentation includes the date, time.), consistent with SOP Submission of Evidence, Confiscated Property, and place the item was found, the name (or traceable number) of the investigator collecting it, and a sufficient description of the item.
+In most instances, all of the evidence will be collected.
+In some cases, such as pools of blood or paint from a wall, only carefully selected specimens need be taken.
+When specimens are taken, the investigator should document the reasons why only that which was collected are needed to establish the facts of the case. - c.
+As it is often crucial to have comparison standards such as hairs, tools, and paint, appropriate materials will be collected from known sources whenever possible.
+As much of the evidence entering the SED is collected without SED control, SED personnel performing such analysis will request known standards when necessary. - d.
+The collected evidence must be properly documented in the report, on the evidence label (tag), and on the evidence container (heat-seal bag, paper bag, envelope, etc.).
+Documentation includes the date, time, and place the item was found, the name (or traceable number) of the investigator collecting it, and a sufficient description of the item.
 When the item is contained in a bag, the bag should be sealed, and the collecting officer should initial and date the seal.
 If the container is opened at a later time for scientific examination, it should be opened at a location other than any existing seals to maintain such seals.
-The examiner should re-seal the item when the examination is complete, putting his/her initials and date across-the new seal.
-Found Items. - e.
+The examiner should re-seal the item when the examination is complete, putting his/her initials and date across the new seal. - e.
 All evidence will be packaged in appropriate containers (with the exception of #6 below) and secured to prevent access to the contents.
-Paper bags and other containers that cannot be heat-sealed will be sealed with tamper-evident seals (latents are an exception; moisture seal with initials across the seal are acceptable when receiving latent packets).
+Paper bags and other containers that cannot be heat-sealed will be sealed with tamperevident seals (latents are an exception; moisture seal with initials across the seal are acceptable when receiving latent packets).
 Staples are not to be used in lieu of tamper-evident seals, but may be used in addition to applying a proper seal.
-Initials and date should be placed across the seal.
+Initials and date should be placed across the seal. - 3.
+Drying Evidence - a.
+Wet or bloody evidence that has been collected from crime scenes, or received from the Office of the Medical Investigator (OMI) will be thoroughly dried and packaged in paper bags. - i.
+Clean all surfaces of the hood or locker with a 1% (minimum) bleach solution. - ii.
+Lay clean butcher paper on the floor of the hood or locker. - iii.
+Hang the items such that they do not make contact with each other. - iv.
+Clothing evidence collected from different subjects must be dried in different hoods or lockers. - v.
+General evidence items will also be positioned or protected so that the items do not come into contact with each other. - Lockers and hoods will be locked by the investigator.
+Place the items in the hood/locker to dry.
+The key to the lock will be the only key for that hood/locker and will be maintained by the investigator having the items to dry.